 The administrative connection with the British church was severed in 1874, and an annual New Zealand conference was held to report to a triennial Australasian conference.
 The New Zealand church completely separated itself from Australia in 1910.

-In 1913 the New Zealand Wesleyan Methodist Church united with the smaller Methodist groups – the Primitive Methodist Church, the United Methodist Free Church, and the Bible Christian Church.
+In 1913 the New Zealand Wesleyan Methodist Church united with the smaller Methodist groups – the Primitive Methodist Church, the United Methodist Free Church and the Bible Christian Church.
 (These churches had been formed in Britain in the 19th century by Wesleyans who disagreed with mainstream Methodism) The combined body was called the Methodist Church of New Zealand.
-At that time the new united church boasted 23,000 members, and 92,000 people attended its church services.
+The new united church boasted 23,000 members, and 92,000 people attended its church services.
 It owned 453 church buildings and could count 685 other preaching places, almost 200 ministers and nearly 1,000 lay preachers (preachers who are not ordained ministers).

 The New Zealand church developed a strong national life through its district synods and national conferences.
 A national newspaper, founded in 1871, kept congregations in touch, and allowed issues of interest to be debated across the community.
 From 1866 ministers were required to leave each circuit (the series of preaching places they visited regularly) after no more than three years.
 This helped stop districts from becoming too parochial, and aimed to create a united national church by forging strong links between ministers and the laity.
 Lay people were extremely important both as church managers and as preachers, and represented their circuits at local and national management forums.